Search

 About the brain

 Neurons communicate through a variety of electrical and chemical signals.
-One major category is neurotransmitters.
-These little chemical messengers are responsible for communicating messages between brain cells and body.2 Some neurotransmitters you may have heard of are serotonin, dopamine, histamine and endorphins.
-All of them play crucial roles in our body and brain’s functioning, and if out of balance can lead us to develop different health conditions.
-For example, serotonin helps regulate mood, sleep patterns, anxiety, appetite and pain.
+One major category is neurotransmitters, which are important to the neuroscience of kava.
+These little chemical messengers communicate messages between brain cells and the body.
+Some neurotransmitters you may have heard of are serotonin, dopamine, histamine, and endorphins.
+They all play crucial roles in our body and brain’s functioning, and if out of balance, they can lead us to develop different health conditions.
+For example, serotonin helps regulate mood, sleep patterns, anxiety, appetite, and pain.
 If you are low in serotonin, you may experience depression, anxiety, and chronic pain.

-The power of Kavalactones
+The power of kavalactones

 • Methysticin (M)